-This is because you can only bleach the leaf while it is still alive.
-If the leaf dries before it bleaches it won’t record any image.
+You can only force the pigment change by overfeeding a leaf while it is still alive with extraordinary amounts of UV.
+If the leaf dries it won’t record any image.
 You will need to plan “the cutting” according to the weather forecast, and only take it into action when you are ready to go.

-- Start the exposure on a sunny day.
+2. Start the exposure at 11 am on a summer sunny day.

 This is because of the same principle mentioned above.
 If the leaf dries it will become brown and curly and it won’t replace any chlorophyll pigments by carotenoids, so it won’t record any image.
 4 cloudy days can easily ruin your printing.

 3. Print the same image on two separate acetates

 By printing twice the same image you will win contrast on your final print.
 If you have two layers of one same image placed on the top of each other, the ink pigments on the top acetate (top layer) will protect from the sunlight the ink pigments on the acetate underneath (bottom layer).
 Sunlight will bleach the ink pigments on the acetates at the same speed it forces the pigment change on the leaf, so in order to keep good contrast you can double up the layers.
 Just make sure you line up the two acetates rightly.
 Otherwise, you might end up with a blurry image.

 4. Make sure the light hits the frame straight.